microsoft/AcademicContent/Azure University Tour/MachineLearningHOL/README.md

 ## Overview ##

-Machine learning (ML) has become a critical tool for organizations to use for predictive analytics.
-ML uses algorithms to classify data and then make sophisticated extrapolations through predictive models.
-But ML can be cumbersome for data scientists who need to build and configure development environments with all the software and tools required.
+In this hands-on lab (HOL), you are a newly hired data scientist for a company building an application named ContosoBNB, which is modeled after a short-term vacation rental platform like [Airbnb](https://www.airbnb.com/).
+Your goal is to begin building, training, and tuning a machine learning model to suggest a rental rate that maximizes revenue for rental property owners.

-Microsoft helps reduce the complexity of this process by offering the Data Science Virtual Machine (DSVM): a virtual-machine (VM) image built specifically for data-science workloads.
-The DSVM is hosted in Microsoft Azure, and it has editions built for Windows Server, Ubuntu Linux, and CentOS.
+First, you will reduce the complexity of building your development environment by creating an instance of the Data Science Virtual Machine (DSVM): a virtual-machine (VM) image built specifically for data-science workloads.
+The DSVM is hosted in Microsoft Azure, and it has editions built for Windows Server, Ubuntu Linux, and CentOS Linux.
 The DSVM comes preconfigured with many popular open-source tools, including Jupyter and RStudio.
+This VM also contains scikit-learn, which is a free, open-source machine learning toolkit for Python programmers.

-In this hands-on lab (HOL), you will create a Linux operating system (OS)-based DSVM, import a dataset, and then use the scikit-learn API to create an ML model to use with your dataset.
+After you create a Linux operating system (OS)-based DSVM and connect to it, you will import a dataset and then use the scikit-learn API to create and refine an ML model to use with your dataset.

 <a name="Objectives"></a>